Vegepod Raised Garden Beds

 The plants grown in my Vegepod have not ever been watered by hand, I have relied solely on the automatic features the Vegepod provides.
 I have found that there are patches of dry compost around the very outer edges of my Vegepod that remain dry after the misting system operates, as the water doesn’t quite reach the edges and corners of the bed when it irrigates, but to be honest this hasn’t been a problem, these dry patches really have been around the very outer edges of my Vegepod.
 I have not ever tried to water these dry edges and corners of compost, yet I have not experienced a problem with any of the plants grown inside my Vegepod being dry or needing water.

 One thing that is important to mention is that I would advise using fresh tap water to water your seedlings inside your Vegepod, to minimise the risk of damping off affecting your seedlings.
-Damping off effects newly germinated seeds, it’s a catastrophic condition that causes young seedlings to collapse and die.
+Damping off affects newly germinated seeds; it’s a catastrophic condition that causes young seedlings to collapse and die.
 There are a number of pathogens that cause damping off.
 The fungi and diseases that can be harmful to seedlings are often found in the water collected and stored in water butts, so it’s best to strictly avoid using any water butt water when growing plants from seed.
 I love to collect rainwater to water my orchids and houseplants, but rainwater collected in water butts is best used on established plants.

 I would advise installing a water butt to collect rainwater if you can.
 If you have a water butt, it’s important to empty and wash out your water butt at least every six months, a good time to do this is during a period of dry weather, when you have used all of the water you’ve collected.
 To minimise the risk of harbouring harmful pathogens and fungi responsible for damping off, cover your water butt to prevent autumn leaves and debris contaminating your water supply.